godotengine/godot-docs/classes/class_textedit.rst

 \ **Note:** :ref:`is_caret_visible()<class_TextEdit_method_is_caret_visible>` does not account for a caret being off-screen if it is still within the scrollable area.
 It will return ``true`` even if the caret is off-screen as long as it meets **TextEdit**'s own conditions for being visible.
 This includes uses of :ref:`scroll_fit_content_width<class_TextEdit_property_scroll_fit_content_width>` and :ref:`scroll_fit_content_height<class_TextEdit_property_scroll_fit_content_height>` that cause the **TextEdit** to expand beyond the viewport's bounds.

+\ **Note:** This method does *not* guarantee an accurate visibility check immediately after setting the caret position.
+The correct value may only be available in the next frame after the **TextEdit** has finished drawing.
+This also applies to any operation that causes the **TextEdit** to change in size.

 .. rst-class:: classref-item-separator

 ----